For years, Mac owners were led to believe that their computers were immune from malware infections.

 This false sense of security led to most Macs never having anti-malware software installed on them, therefore when a malware attack inevitably comes their way those unprotected machines become infected more or less by default.

-That’s why I recommend that you start protecting your Mac with a good anti-malware program such as Malwarebytes anti-malware for Mac right away.
+That’s why I recommend that you start protecting your Mac with a good anti-malware program such as Malwarebytes for Mac right away.

 After all, as Windows users have known for decades, it only takes one malware infection to cause all kinds of grief.

-Mac users are now being targeted by the same kinds of fraudulent emails that have been targeting PC users for years.
+By the way, Mac users are now being targeted by the same kinds of fraudulent emails that have been targeting PC users for years.
 Always be careful so you can avoid them whenever possible!

 And now, one last thing for you to consider: Even if you’re careful about not clicking malicious links and you use anti-malware protection your Mac, there’s always a chance that it could still end up getting infected.
 That’s why I recommend always having a recent backup on hand.